AmalGhozzi123/Freelance-Marketplace/README.md

 - **Software Environment**: Visual Studio Code, StarUML, Google Chrome, Postman, Selenium. 💻
 - **Languages and Tools**: MongoDB, Node.js, Express.js, React.js. 🛠️

+## 🧩 Additional Information
+Feel free to modify and extend this project to suit your needs.
+If you encounter any issues or need further assistance, you can contact me at `amalghozzi@outlook.com`.